tcorbettclark/sql-constructor/README.md

 In particular, the objectives are:

 * To have the SQL look as much like SQL within the source Python code.
-* To have the generated SQL looks like it could have been written directly, so that it can be read and understood directly.
+* To have the generated SQL look like it could have been written directly, so that it can be read and understood as easily as possible.
 * To be able to write optimum SQL *in SQL*, rather than trying to write optimum SQL from another language but mentally thinking in the target SQL.